-Concordance between PRO and NTE assessments as scored by clinicians and from photographs on an individual patient basis was poor.
-Percentage agreement between PRO and clinical assessments of specific NTEs was around 50%, indicating that in only half of the patients the NTE was graded in the same category of severity corresponding to none, mild, moderate/marked.
-Agreement was even lower between PRO and photographs, where less than 40% graded NTEs the same.
+Concordance between PROMs and NTE assessments as scored by clinicians and from photographs on an individual patient basis was poor.
+Percentage agreement between PROMs and clinical assessments of specific NTEs was around 50%, indicating that in only half of the patients the NTE was graded in the same category of severity corresponding to none, mild, moderate/marked.
+Agreement was even lower between PROMs and photographs, where less than 40% graded NTEs the same.
 In our study, patients scored NTEs more frequently and more severely than results from clinicians or photographs.
 Concordance did not appear to be affected by patient characteristics including psychological measures (anxiety and depression), body image and factors associated with risk of NTEs (age, breast size and surgical deficit).
 It may not be surprising that concordance between the assessment methods on an individual patient basis was poor; this has been consistently reported in other studies [21-24].
 These differences in ratings reflect the different paradigms in which symptoms are perceived and rated; these include variance in context, values, expectations and methodological influences as well as the different sociocultural backgrounds of subjects and doctors [25].
 Published comparisons of clinician and patient self-assessments show considerable variability between ratings, especially for more subjective symptoms and often report, as in our study, a relative underestimate by clinicians compared with patients (e.g. Basch et al [26], Bruner et al [27], Fromme et al [23], Groenwold et al [28], Quinten et al [29], Stephens et al [30], Velikova et al [24]).
 However, the concordance analysis of NTE assessments in the Cambridge intensity-modulated breast radiotherapy trial found the opposite, with clinicians and photographic assessments reporting more NTEs compared with patients, possibly because the study was done in a single centre, with clinical ratings done by one person [31].
 Others have shown more favourable rating of overall cosmesis following conservative treatment for breast cancer by patients compared with clinicians [32, 33], although these findings are not necessarily specific to late effects of radiotherapy.
 Kirchheiner et al [34] argued that some variation is “quite acceptable and comprehensible”, given the methodological differences between morbidity scoring by clinicians and patient-reported symptoms.
 Clinical and patient symptom ratings are typically not designed to be interchangeable, given that they often have different values and purposes, with patient assessments inherently encompassing impact on quality of life.